 Clinical instruction began in Bellevue Hospital in 1847.
 In 1861, Bellevue Hospital Medical College was founded and a college building was erected on the hospital grounds.

-The Bellevue Hospital Medical College merged with University Medical College of New York University to form the University and Bellevue Hospital Medical College in 1898.
+Bellevue Hospital Medical College merged with the University Medical College of New York University to form the University and Bellevue Hospital Medical College in 1898.
 The combined institutions became the New York University College of Medicine in 1935.
 In 1960, the name was changed to the New York University School of Medicine.
+In 2019, the school was renamed the New York University Robert I. Grossman School of Medicine.

 The faculty of the Medical College, particularly Drs.
 John W. Draper and Martyn Paine, is largely responsible for the passing of 1854 legislation known as "The Bone Bill" in New York State, legalizing the dissection of the human body.